-In previous years, the LAC has used the privately-developed "Campbell Organizational Survey" to formally measure the views of its staff.
-This survey has enabled us to measure changes in the views of our staff across time.
-Recently, the cost of this survey has increased significantly, requiring us to discontinue its use.
+Until FY 07-08, the LAC used the privately-developed "Campbell Organizational Survey" to formally measure the views of its staff.
+This survey enabled us to measure changes in the views of our staff across time.
+A significant increase in the price of Campbell survey, however, led us to discontinue its use.

-In FY 07-08, we administered a different survey to LAC staff, with questions taken verbatim from the "Federal Human Capital Survey," which is available for use by organizations free of charge.
-Developed by the United States Office of Personnel Management (OPM), the Federal Human Capital Survey is administered every other year to more than 200,000 employees of agencies throughout the federal government.
-After the LAC took this survey, we compared our employees' responses with those of federal employees using the following indices into which survey questions were grouped by the OPM (see also page 28):
+In FY 07-08, we administered a new survey to LAC staff, with questions taken verbatim from the "Federal Human Capital Survey" developed by the United States Office of Personnel Management (OPM).
+The Federal Human Capital Survey is administered every other year to more than 200,000 employees of agencies throughout the federal government.
+After we administered this survey to the LAC, we compared our employees' responses with those of federal employees using the following indices into which survey questions were grouped by the OPM (see also page 28):